-And even the rights we have are not enough.
+The rights we have are important, but they could be better.
 At the moment safety representatives can raise any safety matter they want with their employer - but there is no legal duty to respond.
 An employer can legally ignore any question a safety representative raises.

 In Australia the safety representatives can issue a form of Improvement Notice, called PINS.
 These have lead to increased compliance and are broadly supported by both sides of industry, and the government.
-An HSE report into these said they could be equally effective in the UK.20
+An HSE report into these said they could be equally effective in the UK.

 There are also restrictions on those workers a safety representative can act on behalf of.
+The current regulations are suited more to a time when most workers were employed within a large site and everyone on the site had the same employer.
 If you have workers working in the same workplace, but with different employers then the safety representative can only represent the workers employed by his or her own employer.
+Given the high levels of outsourcing and agency working, the law does not reflect the new ways of working.